4.4 Abuse Linked to Spiritual and Religious Beliefs

-Where the concerns relate to a number of children, consideration should be given to whether the Complex (Organised and Multiple) Abuse Procedure
+Where the concerns relate to a number of children, consideration should be given to whether the Institutional, Organised or Multiple Abuse Procedure should be implemented.

 The number of known cases of child abuse linked to accusations of "possession" or "witchcraft" is small, but children involved can suffer damage to their physical and mental health, their capacity to learn, their ability to form relationships and to their self-esteem.

 Such abuse generally occurs when a carer views a child as being "different", attributes this difference to the child being "possessed" or involved in "witchcraft" and attempts to exorcise him or her.

 A child could be viewed as "different" for a variety of reasons such as, disobedience; independence; bed-wetting; nightmares; illness; or disability.
 There is often a weak bond of attachment between the carer and the child.

 There are various social reasons that make a child more vulnerable to an accusation of "possession" or "witchcraft".
 These include family stress and/or a change in the family structure.

 The attempt to "exorcise" may involve severe beating, burning, starvation, cutting or stabbing and isolation, and usually occurs in the household where the child lives although it can often occur in church or faith group settings.